MaralDehghani/MaralDehghani.github.io/_posts/2016-02-03-guest-post.md

 ---
 layout: post
-title: This is a guest post!
+title: Disclaimer!
+This is not my post.
+Please dismiss!!!!
 ---

-The guest is expressed by the nice view and the fun we are having.
+I do not approve the guest's ideas!!!